airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 # Build a new connector

-This tutorial walks you through building a very simple Airbyte source to demonstrate the following concepts in Action:
+This tutorial walks you through building a simple Airbyte source to demonstrate the following concepts in Action:
 * [The Airbyte Specification](../architecture/airbyte-specification.md) and the interface implemented by a source connector
 * [Packaging your connector](../contributing-to-airbyte/building-new-connector/README.md#1-implement--package-the-connector)
 * [Testing your connector](../contributing-to-airbyte/building-new-connector/testing-connectors.md)